MohitBhimrajka/linkedin-scraper/README.md

 Once you've collected LinkedIn profiles, you can run automated outreach campaigns:

 1. Navigate to the Campaign tab in the Streamlit app
-2. Select which ICP sheets (target audiences) to include
+2. Select an ICP sheet (target audience) to work with
+3. Choose the campaign mode:
+   - **Generate only**: Create personalized messages without sending anything
+   - **Invite only**: Send connection requests without commenting
+   - **Invite + Comment**: Send connections and comment on recent posts
+   - **Full**: Send connections, comments, and prepare follow-up messages
-3. Configure follow-up timing (1st, 2nd, and 3rd follow-up messages)
+4. Configure follow-up timing (1st, 2nd, and 3rd follow-up messages)
+5. Preview and select specific profiles to target
+6. Set the maximum number of profiles to process in this run
-4. Click "Launch Campaign" to begin outreach
+7. Click "Launch Campaign" to begin outreach

 The campaign will:
 - Enrich each LinkedIn profile with additional data
 - Generate personalized connection messages using Gemini AI
-- Send connection requests with custom messages
+- Send connection requests with custom messages (if not in Generate only mode)
-- Comment on recent posts (if available)
+- Comment on recent posts if available (in Invite + Comment or Full modes)
-- Schedule follow-up messages to be sent automatically after connections are accepted
+- Store follow-up messages in the sheet for future use
-- Track progress in the Google Sheet
+- Track progress in the Google Sheet with detailed status updates

+The sheet's "Contact Status" column tracks the progress of each profile:
+- GENERATED: Messages created but not sent
+- INVITED: Connection request sent
+- COMMENTED: Comment posted on a recent post
+- FOLLOW-UPS READY: Follow-up messages prepared for future sending
+- ERROR: An error occurred during processing